hazelcast/management-center-docker/README.md

 ## Using Custom Logback Configuration File

 Management Center can use your custom Logback configuration file.
-You need to create a mount to a folder named `/opt/hazelcast/mancenter_ext`.
-See the following for how to create a mount point. `PATH_TO_PERSISTENT_FOLDER` must be replaced with the path to the folder that your custom Logback configuration file is in. `CUSTOM_LOGBACK_FILE` must be replaced with the name of your custom Logback configuration file, for example `logback-custom.xml`.
+You need to create a mount to a folder named `/opt/hazelcast/mancenter_ext`, see the following on how to do it. `PATH_TO_PERSISTENT_FOLDER` must be replaced with the path to the folder that your custom Logback configuration file resides in. `CUSTOM_LOGBACK_FILE` must be replaced with the name of your custom Logback configuration file, for example `logback-custom.xml`.

 ```
 docker run -e JAVA_OPTS='-Dlogback.configurationFile=/opt/hazelcast/mancenter_ext/CUSTOM_LOGBACK_FILE' -v PATH_TO_LOCAL_FOLDER:/opt/hazelcast/mancenter_ext -p 8080:8080 hazelcast/management-center